by Joe Casey

 I hope you’ll test drive one of these turbo-charged approaches in 2019 and we can compare notes as the year unfolds.

-Joe Casey is an executive coach and retirement coach with Retirement Wisdom® and co-host of The Retirement Conversation podcast.
+Joe Casey is an executive coach and retirement coach with Retirement Wisdom®.
 A former senior HR executive, he’s been quoted in The Wall Street Journal, CNBC.com and Business Insider on career and retirement issues.
+He writes for The RW blog, a blog about retirement on retirementwisdom.com.

 (1) Walker, N. (2018).
 Embrace Action: Make Personal and Professional Resolutions.
 AORN Journal, 107(1), 1-4.